New Guides from Akoio Help You Talk About Hearing Loss

 How to Talk to Your Teen About Their Hearing Loss

 And, for those ready to accept professional coaching, purchase a hearing aid or consider the variety of assistive devices now available, working with an audiologist may be the best next step.
-Our Audiologist Interview Guide can help you identify a hearing health professional that fits your needs.
+Our Questions to ask your Audiologist Guide can help you identify a hearing health professional that fits your needs.

 I hope these guides help you in talking about hearing loss.
 More importantly, I hope they encourage and inspire you to take positive action about your hearing health.
 To access them, you’ll need to become a member of Akoio.com.
 Membership is free, and you’ll get immediate access to the entire series.
 We need to change the conversation around hearing loss—and we need to support each other as we do.